ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Contrary to some other datamodels, RDF is not bound by a single serializiation format.
 Triple statements (the data atoms of RDF) can be serialized in many ways, which leaves developers with a possibly tough decision: how should I serialize my [linked data](/what-is-linked-data)?

-To answer the title's question: _it depends_.
+To answer the title's question: _it depends_, but probably N-Triples / N-Quads.

 So, let's discuss the various formats and when you should use which.
 The order in which they appear is chronological, and does not reflect preference.
 Skip to the [TL;DR](#tldr) if you're feeling hasty.